Return to MAIN PAGE Subscriptions and Back Issues | MySpace

 RUBIN & ED (1993).

 The ultimate Crispin Glover movie.
 Period.
 In which rabid fans can watch The Weird One at his most extreme.
 And that's saying a lot.
-Crispin gives an Oscar-caliber performance (yeah, right) as a long-haired dweeb whose '60s-throwback wardrobe includes plaid bellbottoms and immense platform shoes.
+Crispin gives an Oscar-caliber performance (yeah, right) as a long-haired dweeb whose 1960s-throwback wardrobe includes plaid bellbottoms and immense platform shoes.
 His mission: To journey into the desert and bury his long-dead cat (which he's kept on ice), aided by unwilling salesman Howard Hesseman.
-Director Trent Harris gives us terrific sights, like Crispin drinking the melted ice water that his rotted cat has been floating in, plus another apocalyptic performance from Karen Black.
+Director Trent Harris (THE ORKLY KID) gives us terrific sights, like Crispin drinking the melted ice water that his rotted cat has been floating in, plus another apocalyptic performance from Karen Black.
 As comedy teams go, Hesseman & Glover are the Hope & Owsley of the '90s.
 Supremely strange.

 RUNAWAY NIGHTMARE (1982).